Re-re-working gave me the opportunity to further improve the accuracy of

 were from leftover parts from the warp dome vacuforms.
 The inset above

-shows the very anemic-looking "out of the box" engine caps.
-While the domes
+shows the very anemic-looking kit engine caps.
+While the domes on the studio

-on the studio model were painted opaque white, I decided to leave the translucent
+model were actually painted opaque white, I liked the way the translucent

 Repainting the Enterprise turned out to be a bigger challenge than